 Located after the scales, this facility accepts typical household hazardous waste.
 It is processed, stored, and later transferred for safe disposal or recycling.

 - Lawn and garden supplies

 - Old gasoline (you leave your container) @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - Spray paint @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 Attendants will remove items from your car.
 Quick and easy!

-Products in good condition such as stain, fertilizer, oil-based paints, household cleaners, or plant food are separated for re-use.
+Products in good condition such as fertilizers, household cleaners, or plant food are separated for re-use.
 Residents can visit the reuse area and take products home (during facility open hours only).

 Oil, Anti-Freeze & Auto Batteries Drop-Off Area

-Latex paints are not hazardous waste, and can be solidified and disposed of as regular garbage.
+Latex paints are not hazardous waste and can be solidified and disposed of as regular garbage.
 Use cat litter or special paint solidifying products available at some hardware stores.
-Consider giving extra paint away, and use the 2good2toss website or local newspapers and radio to advertise.
+Consider giving newer extra paint away or donating to local organizations, and use the 2good2toss website or local newspapers and radio to advertise.

 For locations that recycle rechargeable batteries (commonly found in cordless power tools, cellular and cordless phones, laptop computers, camcorders, digital cameras, and remote control toys), visit the call2recycle website.